DonieTheHunter/ICT2214_MAW/README.md

 ```

 9. Training/Creating the AI model
 Before starting up the server, you need to train the current AI model, so that it can have its own ruleset.
-Run the trained_model.py script or run the following command in the main folder (where your app.py is):
+Run the trained_model.py script or run the following command in the main folder (where your app.py is): (P.S. )
 ```
 python3 AI_module/trained_model.py
 ```